corpdesk/cd-cli/sdk/docs/corpdesk-rfc-0001.md

 ### 4.2 Module Structure

+---

+## 4.2 Module Structure

-Each module consists of (at minimum):
+Each module consists of one or more standard directories.
+At minimum:

 ```text
 <module-name-kebab-case>/